hrithik9120/CSCI620_Term_Project_7/README.md

 # Reddit Comments May 2015 Dataset Loader

-Simple Python script to load the Kaggle dataset "Reddit Comments May 2015" into PostgreSQL.
+Simple Python script to load the Kaggle dataset "Reddit Comments May 2015" from SQLite into PostgreSQL.

 **Dataset**: https://www.kaggle.com/datasets/kaggle/reddit-comments-may-2015